khawlabgr/UNET-image-segmentation/READ_ME.txt

 ---

+---

+## Contributions

+Feel free to fork the repository and submit pull requests if you'd like to contribute to the development or enhancement of this project.

+---

 ## License

-This project is academic.
-If you wish to reuse it, please provide appropriate citation and credit.

----
+This project is licensed under the MIT License - see the LICENSE file for details.